domoritz/D3-App-Template/README.md

 ## Code style

-We recommed using VSCode for development.
+We recommed using [VSCode](https://code.visualstudio.com) for development.
 You can run `npm run lint` to check for linting errors.
 Note that these tests automatically run when you comit your code to GitHub.
 See `test.yml` for details.
 You can fix a lot of issues autoamtically with `npm run format`.
+If you see TypeScript errors that you don't want to fix, you can silence them with a comment `// @ts-ignore`.

 ## Deployment